 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Malanga is a root vegetable.
 Possible health benefits of malanga include managing cholesterol, blood pressure, weight, and more.

-People have farmed malanga, a root vegetable, for longer than they have farmed many other plants.
+People have farmed malanga for longer than they have farmed many other plants.
 It currently grows in South and Central America, Africa, South East Asia, the Pacific Islands, and New Zealand.